MicrosoftDevOps/MicrosoftDevOps.github.io/_posts/2016-06-30-orckestra.md

   * Load tests: Currently load testing takes around 2-3 days, is done manually, and has a scrap rate of 95%, a huge time investment.
 We worked on automating and simplifying it.
   * Functional tests: While some parts of the front-end already have functional tests, automation was missing.
 We wanted to change that so it becomes part of the continuous integration.
   * User telemetry: This is something Orckestra had already envisioned but never implemented.
-User telemetry allows to understand how a feature is used (or not) by users in production.
+User telemetry allows a team to understand how a feature is used (or not) by users in production.
 This is very important, especially when dealing with a long lead time as it helps to prioritize work more efficiently.

 2. Exploring a new process.
 Looking ahead, Orckestra's team is aware they will need to change the way they work in a more radical manner.
 We decided to explore ways for the platform to deliver smaller updates that could be shipped directly into production without needing rework from the team in charge of the customer's specific needs.
 Options include: